Should I apply for financial aid?

 What if I have children at other schools that charge tuition?

-If you have children at other K‐12 schools that charge tuition, and you are applying for aid from Geneva School of Boerne, we expect you to apply for assistance at all schools.
-If one of the schools does not have a financial aid program, a note should be included in the application with an explanation.
+If you have children at other K‐12 schools that charge tuition and you are applying for tuition assistance from Geneva School of Boerne, we expect you to apply for assistance at all schools.
+If one of the schools does not have a tuition assistance program, a note should be included in the application with an explanation.

 College tuition is considered an investment rather than an expense, as it generally pays for itself with higher future wages.
 As such, families with college students should utilize federally subsidized loans, as well as financial aid and scholarships that may be available at the college level.